 If relevant weekly income were defined as the amount of benefit received, this would usually result in higher fines being imposed on offenders with a higher level of need; in most circumstances that would not properly balance the seriousness of the offence with the financial circumstances of the offender.

-Similar issues can arise where an offender is in receipt of a low earned income since this may trigger eligibility for means related benefits such as working tax credits and housing benefit depending on the particular circumstances.
+Similar issues can arise where an offender is in receipt of a low earned income since this may trigger eligibility for means related benefits such as Universal Credit.
 It will not always be possible to determine with any confidence whether such a person’s financial circumstances are significantly different from those of a person whose primary source of income is state benefit.

 For these reasons, a simpler and fairer approach to cases involving offenders in receipt of low income (whether primarily earned or as a result of benefit) is to identify an amount that is deemed to represent the offender’s relevant weekly income; this is currently £120.